davidjguru/davidjguru.github.io/_posts/2019-6-9-Containers-docker-docker-compose-ddev-cheatsheet.md

 docker run -p 80:8080 -v /locahost/folder:/container/folder \
 -u root jenkins/jenkins

-# Get a list of existing containers
+# Get a list of existing active containers
 docker ps

-# List all containers showing it by its ID
+# List all the active containers showing it by its ID
 docker ps -q

+# Get a list of all the containers, actives or not.
+docker container ls -all

 # Kill all containers running selected by ID
 docker kill $(docker ps -q)